RVCC-IDMX/about-me-Mohammedkhan18/README.md

 #### Navbar Section

 While working on the navbar section, I learned how to create a practical and  active navbar in which my user will be able to instantly get to any section on the webpage.
-Additionally, I learned how to build a "hamburger menu" for mobile screen sizes.
+Additionally, I learned how to build a "hamburger menu" for mobile screen sizes and to make the background of the links transparent.

 #### Profile Section